Are learning-related vision issues holding your child back?

-Color blindness, though typically not considered a learning-related vision problem, may cause problems in school for young children with color vision problems if color-matching or identifying specific colors is required in classroom activities.
+Color blindness, though typically not considered a learning-related vision problem, may cause problems in school for young children if color-matching or identifying specific colors is required in classroom activities.
 For this reason, all children should have an eye exam that includes a color blind test prior to starting school.

 Symptoms of learning-related vision problems include:

 Blurred vision or double vision

 Crossed eyes or eyes that appear to move independently of each other (Read more about strabismus.)